 Casey was at that occasion formally (re-)introduced to the Turtles; after that, they became close friends and allies.
 Casey Jones would help the Turtles out with various operations and the Turtles would return the favor.
 Through the Turtles, he met April O'Neil for whom he quickly developed a romantic attraction.
 He is voiced by Marc Thompson doing a stereotype New York Italian accent.

 Teenage Mutant Ninja Turtles (1990)

 Played by actor Elias Koteas, Casey is an ex-professional hockey player turned vigilante.
 He first runs into the turtles when he encounters Raphael when attacking some purse snatchers.
-Raph and Casey fight, then call a truce.
-Much like their comic counterparts.
+Raph fights Casey fight and then call a truce.

 Teenage Mutant Ninja Turtles III (1993)